 Traffic around Hawa Mahal has become tough to grapple with.
 The entire stretch is crowded throughout the day.

-Tourist buses make a mandatory stop over at Hawa Mahal on their way to Amer Fort.
+Tourist buses make a mandatory stopover at Hawa Mahal on their way to Amer Fort.
 With tourists around, hawkers & sellers are looking for an opportunity to sell.

 Shops opposite Hawa Mahal sell touristy stuff and are always buzzing with tourists and sellers.
 It is one of the top tourist places to visit in Jaipur.

-This picture captures Badi Chaupar, a market square near famous Johri Bazar & Hawa Mahal.
+This picture captures Badi Chaupar, a market square near the famous Johri Bazar & Hawa Mahal.
 It does not capture the grandeur of “Palace of Wind” but it is a contextual picture showing Hawa Mahal and its surroundings.
 Badi Chaupar occupied a prominent place in the history of Jaipur city either for the water fountains or as a water source- there was an underground canal flowing underneath.
 But all that has changed now both in terms of utility and aesthetics.

 Check out other posts in Jaipur Then and Now.

 How did you like this exploration of Hawa Mahal through its history in these pictures?
-Will love to hear your views, comments and suggestions.
+Will love to hear your views, comments, and suggestions.